-- Medication management: Assessing and adjusting medications used to treat the symptoms of autism.
+- Medication management: Recommending and adjusting medications used by children with autism

-- Evaluation of speech and language, feeding and sleep disorders
+- Evaluating speech and language, feeding, and sleep disorders

-- Evaluation and treatment of adults with autism spectrum disorders
+- Evaluating and treating adults with autism spectrum disorders

 We work hard to make your visit convenient and efficient, and we communicate with your family doctor or other health care providers to make sure everyone understands the care your child needs.